0880880/GameEngine/README.md

 ## Requirements

-Java Development Kit (JDK): 17 or higher
+Java Development Kit (JDK): Version 17 or higher is recommended, JDK 11 or higher is required.

 ## **License**